shpml/fundamentals/06_chapter/07_exercise.md

 When you double click on the zip file, it will create a new folder next to it in your `Downloads` folder.

-Now that you can picture where the file is located, open the Terminal application.
+Now that you can picture where the file is located, open Terminal.

 Using the command line alone,